Building Construction Technology

 Pre-apprentice BCT programs teach skills and techniques employers are looking for in entry-level workers.
 Skills include:

 - Replacing windows, doors, plumbing and electrical fixtures

 - Maintaining landscaped areas

 - Using green building techniques to reduce resources, increase durability of structures, improve indoor air quality and conserve energy and water

 - Depending on geographic location, students also may learn the basics of heating, ventilation and air conditioning (HVAC), how to install and maintain solar systems or weatherization techniques like reading an energy audit.

 Job growth is expected at an average rate through 2020.
 A growing emphasis on green construction will require retrofitting of existing homes, increasing the demand for skilled technicians.
 Land developers, facilities management companies and commercial building complexes are examples of business that might hire an entry-level maintenance worker.
-The skills of an HBI with a 327 Careers graduate can transfer to other specialties like janitors, carpet installers, roofers and painters.
+The skills of a Second Chance Jobs graduate can transfer to other specialties like janitors, carpet installers, roofers and painters.

 - Remodeling Contractor

 - Service Technician